jhjdev/bartender-order-service/README.md

 - [ ] Update admin profile and seed more staff members
 - [ ] Finish the file management interface
 - [x] ~~Implement i18next for text and language management~~
-- [ ] Add more text throughout the app
+- [ ] Add more text throughout the app and fix translation keys
 - [ ] Add tooltips throughout the app

 ### Medium Priority